-The purpose of the recertification requirement is to help assure that all certified individuals are continuing to take part in current training opportunities and stay up-to-date with the latest approaches and strategies for installing, inspecting, and maintaining GI practices.
+The purpose of the renewal requirement is to help assure that all certified individuals are continuing to take part in current training opportunities and stay up-to-date with the latest approaches and strategies for installing, inspecting, and maintaining GI practices.

 Recertification applications, contact hour documentation, and the recertification fee are all due on the day of the deadline by the close of business at ECI’s offices in Sacramento, CA. After the deadline, progressive late fees will be charged above and beyond the recertification application fee according to the schedule below:

-- After deadline through COB 90 days later: Late fee of $50
+- After deadline through COB 90 days later: Late fee of $75

-After 90 days (or 3 months), the certification expires and recertification is not possible.
+After 30 days (or 1 month), the certification expires and recertification is not possible.
 The individual will need to submit a new NGICP application, complete 35 hours of GI training, pay all applicable fees, take, and pass the exam in order to become certified again.